unionai/unionai-docs/source/data-input-output/flytefile.md

-# FlyteFile
+# FlyteFile and FlyteDirectory

-In Union, because each task runs in its own container, a file created locally in one task will not automatically be available in other tasks.
+In Union, because each task runs in its own container, a file or directory created locally in one task will not automatically be available in other tasks.

-The natural way to solve this problem is for the source task to to upload the file to a common location (like the Union object store) and then pass a reference to that location to the destination task, which then downloads the file.
+The natural way to solve this problem is for the source task to to upload the file or directory to a common location (like the Union object store) and then pass a reference to that location to the destination task, which then downloads the data.

-Since this is such a common case, Union provides the [`FlyteFile`](https://docs.flyte.org/en/latest/api/flytekit/generated/flytekit.types.file.FlyteFile.html#flytekit-types-file-flytefile) class, which automates this process, making it nearly transparent to the user.
+Since this is such a common use case, Union provides the [`FlyteFile`](../api/sdk/) class and [`FlyteDirectory`](), which automates this process, making it nearly transparent to the user.

 ## Local file example